charlescoverdale/pythoncasualdabbler/README.md

 -   All code is open source and free to use.
 Feel free to use, adapt, and build upon any of the code or ideas.

 -   You are welcome to cite the text as:
-    *Coverdale, C 2021, 'Python Cookbook for the Casual Dabbler', Australia*
+    *Coverdale, C 2022, 'Python Cookbook for the Casual Dabbler', Melbourne, Australia*